 Those who have valid temporary residence permits and have not met the 5-year living requirement are also restricted for applying for permanent residency until the last requisite is fulfilled.

 The benefits of obtaining permanent residency in Italy

 Obtaining the status of a permanent resident of Italy can bring many benefits for a foreign citizen.
-Among these, we mention the possibility of entering and existing Italy without being required to apply for other visas.
-Also, the foreign citizen can travel freely to other EU countries and can even work in such countries without being required to apply for a work permit.
+Among these, we mention the possibility of entering and exiting Italy without being required to apply for other visas.
+Also, foreign citizens can travel freely to other EU countries and can even work in such countries without being required to apply for a work permit.
 One is also entitled to state benefits, such as maternity or disability benefits.